LukeGoodDay/pokemon-soluna/README.md

 ![Alt text](./FinalProjectDiagram.png)
 ## Interaction
 ### Accounts
-&emsp;•&emsp;Sign up / log in / log out
+&emsp;•&emsp;Users can sign up / log in / log out
 ### Team Building
-&emsp;•&emsp;Create / edit / delete Pokémon teams
+&emsp;•&emsp;Users can create / edit / delete Pokémon teams
-&emsp;•&emsp;Show type matchups/coverage for Pokémon team
+&emsp;•&emsp;Users can prompt the software for the type matchups/coverage for Pokémon team
 ### Wonder Trades
-&emsp;•&emsp;Provide information on wonder trade chance for each Pokémon
+&emsp;•&emsp;App will provide information on wonder trade chance for each Pokémon
-&emsp;•&emsp;Allow users to submit data on pokemon they recieve through wonder trades
+&emsp;•&emsp;Users can submit data on pokemon they recieve through wonder trades
 ### Pokedex
-&emsp;•&emsp;Provide information on all Pokémon, moves, and items found throughout the game
+&emsp;•&emsp;;App will provide information on all Pokémon, moves, and items found throughout the game
 ### Insights
-&emsp;•&emsp;Provide statistics on most popular Pokémon, items, moves, and types
+&emsp;•&emsp;App will provide statistics on most popular Pokémon, items, moves, and types
-&emsp;•&emsp;Provide statistics on Wonder Trade chances
+&emsp;•&emsp;App will provide statistics on Wonder Trade chances
 ## Video
 WIP